 To decrease your chances of developing ovarian hyperstimulation syndrome, you'll need an individualized plan for your fertility medications.
 Expect your health care provider to carefully monitor each treatment cycle, including frequent ultrasounds to check the development of follicles and blood tests to check your hormone levels.

 Strategies to help prevent OHSS include:

-Adjusting medication.
-Your doctor uses the lowest possible dose of gonadotropins to stimulate your ovaries and trigger ovulation.
+- Adjusting medication.
+Your provider uses the lowest possible dose of gonadotropins to stimulate your ovaries and trigger ovulation.

-Coasting.
-If your estrogen level is high or you have a large number of developed follicles, your doctor may have you stop injectable medications and wait a few days before giving HCG, which triggers ovulation.
+- Coasting.
+If your estrogen level is high or you have a large number of developed follicles, your provider may have you stop injectable medications and wait a few days before giving HCG, which triggers ovulation.
 This is known as coasting.

 Ovarian hyperstimulation syndrome generally resolves on its own within a week or two or somewhat longer if you're pregnant.
 Treatment is aimed at keeping you comfortable, decreasing ovarian activity and avoiding complications.